-As Senior Vice President of Clinical and Strategic Services at a rapidly growing startup radiology company for 10 years, Dr. Katyal has developed and implemented an innovative, highly efficient physician workflow that resulted in higher quality, improved focus, lower fatigue and very high job satisfaction.
+As Executive Vice President of Clinical and Strategic Services at a rapidly growing startup radiology company for 10 years, Dr. Katyal has developed and implemented an innovative, highly efficient physician workflow that resulted in higher quality, improved focus, lower fatigue and very high job satisfaction.
 The core principles of this workflow (organizational efficiency, attention capital and physician zone time) have been implemented for physicians in other specialties with similar success.
-Dr. Katyal has personally overseen recruitment and training of over 60 radiologists.
-Over the years, he has had the privilege of working with these radiologists to help them navigate a changing environment of increased service level expectations coupled with declining reimbursements.
+Over the years, Dr. Katyal has lectured and worked with over 100 physicians.
+He has had the privilege of working with these physicians to help them navigate a changing environment of increased service level expectations coupled with declining reimbursements and well-being.
 This is an environment that is familiar to most physicians.

 Jordyn H. Feingold, mapp

-Jordyn Feingold, MAPP, is a positive psychology practitioner and medical student at the Icahn School of Medicine at Mount Sinai, working toward her combined MD/ Master’s of Science in Clinical Research.
+Jordyn Feingold, MAPP, co-founder of the Positive Medicine Program, is medical student at the Icahn School of Medicine at Mount Sinai, working toward her combined MD/ Master’s of Science in Clinical Research.

-Before medical school, she attended The University of Pennsylvania for both her undergraduate degree in Health & Societies, and her Master’s of Applied Positive Psychology (MAPP) where she graduated with honors distinction for her capstone work on physician well-being.
+Before medical school, she attended The University of Pennsylvania for both her undergraduate degree in Health & Societies, and her Master’s of Applied Positive Psychology (MAPP) where she graduated with honors distinction for her capstone work on physician well-being, where she coined the term “positive medicine.”
 She continues to be deeply involved in research, curriculum development, and advocacy work pertaining to clinician well-being, locally and with the National Academy of Medicine’s Action Collaborative on Establishing Clinician Well-being and Resilience.